cangjie-champagne/trash-can/README.md

 # 🌶️ pepper-spray
-A cangjie keyboard translation method from any input possible.
+A Shan cangjie keyboard word key translation method from any input possible.

-## under development!